 By law, builders or tradespeople must take out domestic building insurance for their clients when the cost of the works exceeds $16,000.
 This insurance only gives you limited cover.

 Domestic building insurance, previously known as ‘builders warranty insurance’, protects consumers in the event their builder or tradesperson cannot finish the building project or fix defects because they have:

-Your builder or tradesperson must provide you with a copy of the policy and a certificate of insurance covering your property before you pay a deposit or any other money.
+The builder or tradesperson must provide a copy of the policy and a certificate of insurance covering the property before a deposit or any other money is paid.

 Domestic building insurance covers costs up to $300,000 to fix structural defects for six years, and non-structural defects for two years.
 Claims on the policy for work that was not completed may be limited to only 20 per cent of the contract price.

-In all other cases, your builder or tradesperson is required to fix or complete works in accordance with the contract.
+In all other cases, the builder or tradesperson is required to fix or complete works in accordance with the contract.